-How many votes are required to hold the Annual Meeting?
+How many votes are required to hold the Special Meeting?

-The required quorum for the transaction of business at the Annual Meeting is a majority of shares of Common Stock issued and outstanding on the record date.
-Shares that are voted "FOR," "AGAINST" or "ABSTAIN" are treated as being present at the meeting for purposes of establishing a quorum and are also treated as shares entitled to vote at the Annual Meeting (the "Votes Cast") with respect to such matter.
+The required quorum for the transaction of business at the Special Meeting is a majority of shares of Common Stock issued and outstanding on the record date.
+Shares that are voted "FOR," "AGAINST" or "ABSTAIN" are treated as being present at the meeting for purposes of establishing a quorum and are also treated as shares entitled to vote at the Special Meeting (the "Votes Cast") with respect to such matter.

-As of March 6, 2006, affiliates of The Blackstone Group L.P. (''Blackstone'') beneficially own and have the right to vote approximately 52.1% of the outstanding shares of our Common Stock and have advised us that they intend to vote all such shares in favor of the nominees for Director and in favor of the ratification of the Audit Committee's engagement of KPMG.
-As a result, we are confident that we will have a quorum at the Annual Meeting for the election of the Directors and the ratification of KPMG.
+As of July 10, 2006, affiliates of Blackstone beneficially own and have the right to vote approximately 31.6% of the outstanding shares of our Common Stock and have advised us that they intend to vote all such shares in favor of the nominees for Director.